ahotchkin/ahotchkin.github.io/_posts/2019-06-17-eager_loading_makes_for_eager_coding.markdown

 ---

 The deeper I get into Rails, the more I feel like a real-life Hermione Granger.
 It’s magic!
-From a command line that seemingly gives you the world (and that’s not a huge exaggeration), to helper methods that make your controllers and views very easy to read, Rails can seem like the gift that keeps on giving.
+From a command line that seemingly gives you the world (and that’s not a huge exaggeration), to helper methods that make your controllers and views very easy to read, Rails is the gift that keeps on giving.
 It’s no different when it comes to querying databases.

 Through ActiveRecord you can query databases without having to write out SQL, and you’ll get back Ruby objects (not just raw data).
 But it gets even better.
 Enter eager loading.
-Eager loading allows you to find an object of any given class, along with the associated records of that object from other classes, using as few queries as possible.
+Eager loading allows you to find an object of any given class, along with its associated records from other classes, using as few queries as possible.
 That's a lot of words.
 Let's look at an example.
 Let’s say you have the following models and relationships:

 ```
 class Movie << ActiveRecord::Base